About Fund for the Public Interest

 Lists Director

-Rhiannon directs the operations of The Public Interest Network’s membership database and lists department.
-Rhiannon lives in Denver with her husband and fur-babies, where she enjoys cooking, reading and the booming craft beer scene.
+Rhiannon directs the operations of The Public Interest Network’s membership database and lists department, overseeing the work to keep track of the people who support us and reporting and analysis to drive improvements in our overall work with members.
+Rhiannon lives in Lakewood, Colorado, with her family where she enjoys cooking, reading and hiking.

 “As a canvass director, you'll work on some of the most pressing environmental and social issues of our time and you'll have a chance to make a real impact on those issues.”